 Catherine MacLean from Plunged in Debt is one of my favourite debt-focused frugal living personal finance blogs.
 She’s down-to-earth and has some great tips on how to make paying off debt, raising a family and sticking to a budget work.

 Listen to my podcast interview with Catherine MacLean:

 20. The Wallet Diet

-And last but not least, Christine Nguyen from The Wallet Diet, another awesome Toronto personal finance blogger!
+And last but not least, The Wallet Diet by Christine Nguyen, another awesome Toronto personal finance blog!
 Our podcast episode together about money and relationships is still one of my top downloaded episodes, and we recorded that over a year ago!
-Not only does she have some great insight into managing money with your partner, she’s also super knowledgable when it comes to budget travel and starting your own business (she runs HostCall on top of her day job).
+Not only does she have some great insight into managing money with your partner, she’s also super knowledgable when it comes to budget travel and starting your own business.
 You go girl!

 Listen to my podcast interview with Christine Nguyen: